-Bio and Press Kit
+Bio & Press Kit

 Rachel’s Bio

-Rachel Simmons is the author of the New York Times bestsellers Odd Girl Out, The Curse of the Good Girl, and Enough As She Is: How to Help Girls Move Beyond Impossible Standards of Success to Live Healthy, Happy and Fulfilling Lives.
+Rachel Simmons is the author of the New York Times bestsellers Odd Girl Out, The Curse of the Good Girl, and Enough As She Is: How to Help Girls Move Beyond Impossible Standards of Success to Live Healthy, Happy and Fulfilling Lives

 An ABC News Contributor for Good Morning America, Rachel is a recognized thought leader in the national media.
 She is a proud gay parent and lives in Western Massachusetts with her daughter and two rescue dogs.